 Applicant companies should complete and submit the Made In Sheffield Mark Application Form from this website online.

-All applications are assessed by the Made In Sheffield Mark Committee, which meets once a month.
-The committee endeavours to respond to applicants within 7 days of the meeting.
+All applications are assessed by the Made In Sheffield Mark Committee, which meets every 2 months.
+The committee endeavours to respond to applicants within 14 days of the meeting.

-Successful applicants will be issued with an invoice from Sheffield City Council, who handle finance for the initiative, providing detailed instructions on how to pay the £200 fee allowing use of the Mark for 2 years.
+Successful applicants will be issued with an invoice from Made in Sheffield Ltd, who handle finance for the initiative, providing detailed instructions on how to pay the £200 fee allowing use of the Mark for 2 years.

 Following payment, companies can download approved versions of the of the Mark from a password protected page on the Made In Sheffield website.

-All income received through the Made In Sheffield Mark website is retained in a dedicated bank account, under the supervision of Creative Sheffield and for the sole use of promoting use of the Made In Sheffield Mark.
+All income received through the Made In Sheffield Mark website is retained in a dedicated bank account for the sole use of promoting use of the Made In Sheffield Mark.

 Permission to use the Made In Sheffield Mark is granted to companies on the basis of the following criteria: